-It all starts with a question or a query.
+It’s all served up in response to a question or a query.

-When someone performs a Google search, Google then has the difficult task of trying to provide not only the most relevant information, but finding information that is authoritative and trustworthy.
+When someone performs a Google search, Google then has the difficult task of trying to provide not only the most relevant information, but also the information that is authoritative and trustworthy.

 Once Google has been asked a question, it needs to find an answer.